Toluna-IP/tolunaintegratedpaneldocs/notifications/index.md

 # Notifications

-The Toluna IP Platform issues notifications (aka Wehbooks) when certain events transpire.
+The Toluna IP Platform issues notifications (aka Webhooks) when certain events transpire.
 These notifications are very helpful in monitoring performance and increasing security due to the server-to-server nature.